No insurance required

 • You have a personal or family history of multiple endocrine neoplasia syndrome type 2

-GLP-1 Injections is injected under the skin either in the thigh, upper arm, or abdomen.
+Your GLP-1 medication is injected under the skin of your thigh, upper arm, or abdomen.
 Make sure you rotate the injection site each week.
-GLP-1 Injections can be taken with or without food, at any time of day.
-You should take the injection consistently on the same day each week.
+GLP-1 injections can be taken with or without food, at any time of the day.
+You should take the injection consistently, on the same day each week.
 If you need to adjust the day of injection, try to avoid injecting within two days of a prior injection.
-When you forget a dose, make sure to take it within five days of the expected injection day.
+When you forget a dose, make sure to take it within five days of the scheduled injection day.

 The standard, FDA-approved dosing schedule for GLP-1 Injections is: